Super Crumb Coffee Cake.

 - Preheat oven to 350F.
 Generously spray a 9-inch springform pan* with cooking spray or grease with butter.
 Sprinkle the bottom of the pan with 1 Tablespoon of flour and tap out the excess.

 - Whisk the flour, sugar, and salt together in a large mixing bowl until combined.
-Cut in the butter in very small pieces.
-Whisk around with a whisk or mix with a fork until the mixture resembles coarse crumbs.
+Cut in the butter in very small pieces using a pastry knife or mix with a fork until the mixture resembles coarse crumbs.
 Set aside 1 cup of the flour mixture.

 - Mix the baking powder and baking soda into the remaining flour mixture.
 Add the room temperature buttermilk, egg, and vanilla - you may want to do this with a mixer.
 The batter is very, very thick.
 Vigorously mix everything together until the batter is smooth, fluffy, and resembles frosting - about 2 full minutes.
 Spoon the batter into the prepared springform pan, smoothing the top.